 1. Time Your Visit Wisely:

 Consider visiting during the weekdays rather than weekends to avoid crowds.
-Weekday traffic is typically lighter, and you'll have a better chance of finding parking at popular overlooks and trailheads.
-Arriving early in the morning or staying later in the afternoon can also help you avoid the busiest times.
+On top of that, weekday traffic is typically lighter, and you'll have a better chance of finding parking at popular overlooks and trailheads.
+Arriving early in the morning or staying later in the afternoon can also help you avoid the busiest times Simple, but easy to overlook..

 2. Explore Skyline Drive: